-An collections.OrderedDict where the keys are parameter names and the values are assessed importances.
+A dict where the keys are parameter names and the values are assessed importances.

-6.3.6 optuna.integration
+6.3.7 optuna.integration

 The integration module contains classes used to integrate Optuna with external machine learning frameworks.

 Note: Optuna's integration modules for third-party libraries have started migrating from Optuna itself to a package called optuna-integration.
 Please check the repository and the documentation.